 As a music educator, Chen Tao has been leading Melody of Dragon in collaboration with the Midori & Friends Foundation to develop Chinese music culture in elementary schools and high schools throughout the New York metropolitan area.
 He joined the US-China Music Institute faculty in 2019 as chamber music coach of the Bard Chinese Ensemble and master teacher of the dizi for the undergraduate degree program.

-Mingmei Yip, Chinese Music History
+Mingmei Yip, Chinese Music History and Culture

 Also a writer, Dr. Yip has published fourteen books, with two on the qin.
 Her latest and 7th novel The Witch’s Market (Kensington Books) which received a glowing review from the New York Times.
 She wrote columns for seven major newspapers and has appeared on over 50 television and radio programs in Hong Kong, Taiwan, China, and the United States.